Winter at the Grand Canyon and Grand Canyon West - My Family Travels

 Posing at the Bright Angel Trail trailhead with our guide, Sherri O’Neill from the Grand Canyon Conservancy Field Institute.

 If you can afford it, take advantage of a guided hike with the Grand Canyon Conservancy Field Institute.
-Book guided ½ day ($680 plus $100 gratuity), multi-day tours and rafting trips by phone or on their website.
-Expert guide Sherri O’Neill, a cultural anthropologist, led our hike on the Shoshone Trail to Shoshone Point.
-This lesser-known overlook offers views of several rock formations including Vishnu Temple.
-At Bright Angel Trail, she handed out walking sticks and crampons for the icy path.
-She led us down into the canyon to see more rocks and geological formations.
-And petroglyphs.
+Book guided ½ day adventure, multi-day tours or rafting trips by phone or on their website.
+Expert guide Sherri O’Neill, a cultural anthropologist, led our expensive but priceless hike on the Shoshone Trail to Shoshone Point.

 That one investment in a tour had an enormous impact on all of us.
-We checked the two Grand Canyons off our Bucket List.

 Dear Reader: This page may contain affiliate links which may earn a commission if you click through and make a purchase.
 Our independent journalism is not influenced by any advertiser or commercial initiative unless it is clearly marked as sponsored content.
 As travel products change, please be sure to reconfirm all details and stay up to date with current events to ensure a safe and successful trip.